wazum/sluggi/README.md

 # Site Configuration

-If you need to change the default settings for the created redirects you have to add this you your site configuration (`config.yaml`):
+If you need to change the default settings for the created redirects (or you want to disable them) you have to add this you your site configuration (`config.yaml`):

 ```yaml
 settings: